-The usefulness of a battery depends on how long it can supply power on a single charge, while how long the charge lasts in a battery depends on:
+The usefulness of a battery pack depends on how long it can supply power on a single charge, while how long the charge lasts in a battery pack depends on:

-- Processor speed

-- Screen brightness

-- System Sleep Mode

-- System Hibernation Mode

-- Display power off period

-- Internal storage drive power off period

-- How often and for how long you use the internal storage drive and external disk drives, for example, optical disc

-- How much charge the battery contained to begin with

-- How you use optional devices, such as a USB device, to which the battery supplies power

-- Where you store your programs and data

-- Whether you close the display panel when you are not using the keyboard closing the display saves power

-- The environmental temperature operating time decreases at low temperatures

-- System Sleep Mode

-- System Hibernation Mode

-- Display power off period

-- Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on

-- Whether you enable Sleep and Charge function
+- Processor speed - Screen brightness - System Sleep Mode - System Hibernation Mode - Display power off period - How often and for how long you use the internal storage and external disk drives, for example, optical disc - How much charge the battery pack contained to begin with - How you use optional devices, such as a USB device, to which the battery pack supplies power - Whether you enable Sleep Mode, which can conserve battery power if you are frequently turning the computer off and on - Where you store your programs and data - Whether you close the display screen when you are not using the keyboard - closing the display screen saves power. - The environmental temperature operating time decreases at low temperatures.

-Batteries exhausted time
+Battery pack exhausted time